 - Hormone changes

-- Move your parrot to a new spot to stop it from becoming too territorial of its primary area
+- Move your parrot to a new place to stop it from becoming too territorial of its primary area.

-- Make slow movements whenever you’re around your parrot to avoid it from becoming stressed
+- Make slow movements whenever you’re around your parrot to avoid stressing it out.

-- Don’t force contact if your bird wants to be left alone.
-You will only weaken the bond
+- Don’t force contact if your parrot wants to be left alone.

-- Use treats to discipline your parrot and distract it when it’s acting aggressively
+- Use treats to reward your parrot when it behaves appropriately.

 Beaks are made out of keratin and grow continuously throughout a parrot’s lifetime.
 To keep their beaks at a comfortable length, parrots grind them down naturally by eating and chewing.

-If a parrot feels its beak is getting too long, it will tap it against a blunt object and rub it against rough surfaces to shorten it.
+If a parrot feels its beak is getting too long, it’ll tap it against a blunt object and rub it against rough surfaces to shorten it.

 It’s easier for wild parrots to maintain their beak’s length.
 However, pet parrots don’t have the same opportunities to do so and need to find other ways to grind their beaks down.

-Without regular maintenance, parrots find it difficult to eat or even open and close their mouths.
+Without regular maintenance, parrots find it difficult to eat or open and close their mouths.
 Even the simplest tasks can be uncomfortable.
-Again, pedigree pouches enable parrots to keep their beaks trimmed down.
-You cal also provide cuttlebones and wooden toys to help.
+You can provide cuttlebones and wooden toys to keep their beaks trimmed down.

-In rare cases, when parrots can’t maintain their beak length by tapping and rubbing, they’ll need a beak trim from a vet to fix it.
-This is something you shouldn’t attempt yourself, as you may hurt your parrot or cut its beak too short.
+In rare cases, when parrots can’t maintain their beak length by tapping and rubbing, they’ll need a beak trim from a vet.
+You shouldn’t attempt this as you may hurt your parrot or cut its beak too short.

-Fruits and vegetables should make up around 15% of your parrot’s diet.
-To prevent your parrot from becoming uncomfortable from the excess food sticking to its beak, provide pedicure perches that allow your parrot to take care of it naturally.
+To prevent your parrot from becoming uncomfortable from the excess food sticking to its beak, provide pedicure perches that allow your parrot to take care of things naturally.

-Some parrots like the sound their beaks make when they tap them against hard surfaces.
+Some parrots enjoy the sound their beaks make when they tap them against hard surfaces.
 It fascinates them, so they will continue to tap to entertain themselves.